ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 example, if a person personally accepts strong evidence supporting the statement, yet disagrees with the statement, they must be lying.

+Note that it is very difficult to know the extent of understanding a person has about an issue.
+Therefore, it can be hard to distinguish between liars and skeptics, or even zealots supporting the counter-idea and liars.
+At least we can make some assumptions about the popularity/availability of scientific studies; if an "expert" in a field ignores very available work, it's more likely they are not an honest knowledge spreader.

 ```
                              Scientific Concensus
                              Understood by Person